Ben van Beurden, CEO of Shell Oil, received this letter late June, 2015.

-From this I learned that: 1) Oil production under the best conditions is a dangerous, dirty enterprise, and 2) Offshore operations are extremely high risk.
+From this I learned that: 1) Oil production under the best conditions is a dangerous, dirty enterprise, and 2) Offshore operations are high risk.

 Leaders are responsible for a having a large time frame of perception.
 This involves anticipating changes that affect their organization.